nblt/nblt.github.io/_pages/about.md

 # 🔥 News
+- *2024.07*: &nbsp;🎉🎉 Our paper "[ Learning scalable model soup on a single GPU: An efficient subspace training strategy](https://arxiv.org/abs/2407.03641)" is accepted to ECCV 2024.
+- *2024.04*: &nbsp;🎉🎉 Our paper "[ Online Continual Learning via Logit Adjusted Softmax](https://openreview.net/pdf?id=MyQKcQAte6)" is accepted to TMLR 2024.
-- *2024.03*: &nbsp;🎉🎉 Our paper "[Revisiting Random Weight Perturbation for Efficiently Improving Generalization](https://openreview.net/pdf?id=WbbgOHpoPX)" is accepted to TMLR.
+- *2024.03*: &nbsp;🎉🎉 Our paper "[Revisiting Random Weight Perturbation for Efficiently Improving Generalization](https://openreview.net/pdf?id=WbbgOHpoPX)" is accepted to TMLR 2024.
 A short version is on NeurIPS Workshops on Optimization for Machine Learning (2023).
 - *2024.02*: &nbsp;🎉🎉 Our paper "[Friendly Sharpness-Aware Minimization](https://arxiv.org/abs/2403.12350)" is accepted to CVPR 2024.

 # 📝 Publications